85.9% Avg. ROI

 |Heat Rain Snow Fire $1.2 – $5 per sq ft|

-When you think of corrugated roofing, do you envision a warehouse or a garden shed?
-You may want to broaden your perspective.
-Corrugated roofing is gaining popularity in residential buildings because of its low cost, durability, and unique look.
+Corrugated metal roofing installation is gaining popularity in residential buildings because of its low cost, durability, and unique look.
 Simple laying procedures make corrugated roofing a quick and easy do-it-yourself project, too.

-Corrugated roofing structures are more rigid than flat roofing structures, providing more dimensional stability and structural integrity.
-The corrugated shape adds strength to otherwise lightweight materials.
+Corrugated metal roofing structures are more rigid than flat roofing structures, providing more dimensional stability and structural integrity.
 For instance, corrugated roofing can make a lightweight metal like aluminum sturdy enough to withstand the elements.
-Corrugated metal roofing is most commonly available in aluminum, stainless steel, and copper.
+Corrugated metal roofing is most commonly available in aluminum, stainless steel roofing, and copper shingle roofs.
 These three metals differ in appearance, cost, and durability.

 - Corrugated copper roofing is easy to install and naturally resistant to rust.
 In fact, it will patina naturally over time.
 It is the most expensive type of corrugated roofing.